-If you want to visit Perivolos Beach, you can definitely go, as it’s only three kilometers away from Perissa, located on the southeastern coast of the island.
+If you want to visit Perivolos Beach, you can go, as it’s only 3 kilometers (1.8 miles) away from Perissa, located on the southeastern coast of the island.

-This is easily one of the beaches you will visit if you’re Cyclades island hopping by boat!
+This is easily one of the beaches you will visit if you’re on Cyclades Island hopping by boat!

 Kamari Beach is one of the most visited beaches on the island, and for good reason!
-It is also a great place to Enjoy Santorini Holidays with Voyage Privé website!
+It is also a great place to Enjoy the Santorini Holidays with the Voyage Privé website!

-Despite being five kilometers long (among the three longest beaches in the world), it is one of the cleanest and has been awarded the Blue Flag for being so.
+Despite being 5 kilometers (3 miles) long (among the three longest beaches in the world), it is one of the cleanest and has been awarded the Blue Flag for being so.